Frederick William, Baron de Woedtke: Early life

 Woedtke was the son of Georg Eggert, a colonel in the Prussian Army.
 His brother Leopold Christian also served in the Prussian army, and attained the rank of captain in the 4th Regiment of Dragons.

 Woedtke joined the Prussian Army's 3rd regiment of Cuirassiers in 1758 and served in the Seven Years' War.
-In 1762 he was promoted to Major.
-According to contemporaries, Woedtke developed cynical streak and insubordinate attitude as the result of his Seven Years' War experience.
+In 1762 he was promoted to major.
+According to contemporaries, Woedtke developed a cynical streak and insubordinate attitude as the result of his Seven Years' War experience.
 As a result, he began to mock the king and leader of the army, Frederick the Great, and nicknamed him "Grave Digger", which was later shortened to "Digger".

 While traveling in Poland in 1771, Woedtke married a German merchant's daughter without first obtaining the king's permission.
 He requested permission after the fact, but the king, apparently aware of Woedtke's insubordination, charged him with desertion.
 Woedtke was arrested, but eventually fled to Switzerland.
 He then made his way to France, where he became a captain and inspector of cavalry in the French Army.
 While in Paris, Woedtke met Benjamin Franklin and offered his services to the American cause.
 Franklin dispatched Woedtke to the Continental Congress with a letter of recommendation indicating he was a successful Prussian officer who would assist the American cause.